dhruvKS7/FlowerTextToImage/README.md

 2. **Run `code/DataLoader.ipynb`**
     - Once a text encoder is selected, the DataLoader file can be run to generate caption embeddings using your selected encoder.
-    - This code will generate embeddings for the first 5 captions for each image in the dataset and save them to a file on disk (the pre-existing caption embeddings can be found in the `training encoding files` folder).
+    - This code will generate embeddings for the first 5 captions for each image in the dataset and save them to a file on disk.
     - This code will also resize all images in the dataset to a specific size and save them to a file on disk as PyTorch tensors.
 This is done as an upfront cost in the data loading to massively boost speed during training — rather than directly opening image files for each iteration of the training loop, reading images as tensors from a file led to more than a 10x speedup.

 3. **Run a training script**